Arrafi2644/Arrafi2644/README.md

 ### Hi there 👋, My name is Md.
 Ar Rafi Fayez Joy
-#### I am a Frontend Web Developer with React
+#### Frontend Web Developer

 ![Image](https://github.com/user-attachments/assets/90ecf233-bc37-4c27-b00c-b1f14cd4471f)

 #### 🚀 About Me
- Hi, I'm Rafi, a passionate web developer and learner.
+ Hi, I'm a passionate web developer and learner.
 I enjoy building user-friendly websites and applications using technologies like React, Firebase, Node.js, and more.
  Always eager to take on new challenges and create impactful digital solutions!
 - 🌱 I’m currently learning and building projects with **React**, **Firebase**, **Node.js**, and more.
 - 🛠️ Working on projects like **Performance Gear**, **learnLang**, and more.